What are the Difference between Translator and Interpreter

-The chief difference between translation and interpretation can be seen in their skill sets and service medium.
+The primary difference between translation and interpretation can be seen in their skill sets and service medium.
 In short, translators can translate written words.
 On the other hand, interpreters are used for translating verbal language.
-Both servicers necessitate deep linguistic and cultural understanding, communicating skills, and awareness of the subject matter.
+Both services necessitate deep linguistic and cultural understanding, communication skills, and awareness of the subject matter.

 Finally, for proofreading, they’ll pass the translated content to another linguist.
-After that, converts the content in its original form.
+The content is then converted back to its original form.
 Translators work on all written information.
 For instance, prints, websites, multimedia, software, and video subtitles.

 In short, for a perfect translation, translators require complete knowledge regarding variations, such as idioms of the target language.
 Translators need to pay attention to the traditional effects of some signs.
 Above all, translators should have a proper understanding of the mutual cultural activities of the land.

 Interpretation is a service that instantly takes place.
 In other words, it works very quickly.
-It carries outlive, instantly after completion of the original speech.
+It is performed live, instantly after the completion of the original speech.
 It does not require any support from dictionaries, reference materials, or scripts.
 Experienced interpreters convert the original language within context, maintaining its original meaning.